mahmudemam/Image-Hosting-Service/README.md

 ### Considerations
 1. CDN is added to cache images on edge location, so that users can retrieve images for nearest cache based on user location
 2. DB can be NoSQL because for this simple solution there is no relations and NoSQL can scale horizontally and add read replica
-3. Each microservice is configured to be autoscaled to handle traffic increase
 4. A Message queue is added to support long running image process in backgroud to avoid blocking Upload microservice
 5. Firebase is used for notification or any other socket connection can be used
 6. A load balancer is added to load balance user requests on healthy microservices
-7. Non functional requirements for logging and monitoring must be added to know the issues early like ELK, Promotheus/Grafana and Newrelic
+7. Non functional requirements for logging and monitoring must be added to know the issues early like ELK, Promotheus/Grafana

 ## Storage Estimations
 #### Assumptions